sudo-bmitch/presentations/README.md

-# Presentaions from Brandon Mitchell
+# Presentations from Brandon Mitchell

 These slides are made with RemarkJS and should be viewable in any browser.
 From the desktop, you can press "P" to see presenter notes.
 PDF's have also been